NEW: Two rescued passengers were South Koreans on their honeymoon

 “It is a tragedy that deeply affects our company.
 Our first thoughts go to the victims and we would like to express our condolences and our closeness to their families and friends,” the line said on its website.

-The Concordia, built in 2006, was on a Mediterranean cruise from Rome with stops in Savona, Marseille, Barcelona, Palma de Mallorca, Cagliari and Palermo.
+The Concordia, built in 2006, was on a Mediterranean cruise from Rome with stops in Savona, Marseille, Barcelona, Palma de Mallorca, Cagliari and Palermo, according to the cruise line.
+It was unclear how far into the cruise the grounding occurred.

 Another Costa ship was involved in a deadly 2010 accident when the Costa Europa crashed into a pier in Egypt’s Sharm el-Sheikh during stormy weather, killing three crew members.